bucklander/aws-paloalto-transit-vpc/Readme.md

 # aws-transit-vpc for Palo Alto Firewalls
 Source code for the AWS Transit VPC customized to use Palo Alto VM appliances versus Cisco's CSR.
-The goal with this project is to insert NGFW inspection and ultimately better network visibility into all inter-VPC communication, something lacking in with the existing design.
+The goal with this project is to insert NGFW inspection and ultimately better network visibility into all inter-VPC communication, something lacking in the existing Cisco design.
 Forked from https://github.com/awslabs/aws-transit-vpc

 *Disclaimer: This personal project is in no way associated, officially or unofficially, with Palo Alto Networks.
 Use at your own risk.*